hubtype/botonic/packages/botonic-plugin-watson/README.md

 ## What Does This Plugin Do?

 This plugin allows you to integrate [Watson Assistant v2](https://cloud.ibm.com/apidocs/assistant/assistant-v2) in your Botonic project.
-It works like any other AI/NLU services plugin, like Dialogflow, LUIS, etc.

 Once installed within your project, this plugin will send the user input to a workspace and receive a response.